adamjmurray/ruby-rtmidi/README.md

 Built with [Ruby FFI (foreign function interface)](https://github.com/ffi/ffi), using [a technique for interfacing with C++ code via C](http://bicosyes.com/2012/11/create-rubyjruby-bindings-of-cc-with-ffi/).

-Currently works on OS X, and Windows via [MinGW](http://www.mingw.org/).

-So far you can list MIDI I/O ports, send 3-byte messages to output ports, and listen for 3-byte message on input ports (in other words, no support for sysex messages yet).

 To build, you need `gcc` on your PATH.
 Here's the suggested approach for setting up gcc on your system